Argk-GitHub/pycubesearch/README.md

-Some Things are in German.
-If you have any Problems just contact me via discord: JulzSec#0546.
-Create a txt and replace [your path here] with the path of the file.
-For example
-C:\\User\\Desktop\\results.txt
+Yo, its translated and working.
+If you want me to add any shops, send the names in the comment-section!